Tribal Judicial Support Clinic

 Students are assigned research projects from participating tribal courts.
 They provide research assistance to tribal court judges and personnel in projects that range from tribal code development, legal research and drafting of legal memoranda and judicial orders.
 The clinic is open to students that have taken Federal Indian Law; Sovereignty, Self-Determination and the Indigenous Nations; or Native American Natural Resources Law.
 This clinic also satisfies the Tribal Lawyer Certificate Program internship requirement.

-3L gains experience, confidence through Tribal Judicial Support Clinic
+Gaining experience, confidence through Tribal Judicial Support Clinic

 Third-year law student Zach Boggan developed an interest in Indian law when he took a course on the subject and participated in the Native American Law Students Association moot court program.
 “It can be hard to find a firm practicing Indian law in a meaningful way,” Boggan said.
 “That’s what drove me to the Tribal Judicial Support Clinic, to get a practical application of Indian law.”